You are here

 You are required to have a minimum level of English language proficiency and sufficient documentation is needed to indicate your English language ability.
 For Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS) scores, the minimum requirements are:

 2. Financial Certification Statement

 You are responsible for demonstrating that you have sufficient funds to meet all educational and personal expenses for the duration of your F-1 status at the University.
 You must fill out all the information on this form and submit supporting documentation before the University of Minnesota will accept you and issue you an I-20.

-- If you are studying at UMD for an academic year, complete this 2017-18 Academic Year Financial Certification
+- If you are studying at UMD for an academic year, complete the Academic Year Financial Certification

-- If you are studying at UMD for a semester, complete this 2017-18 Semester Financial Certification
+- If you are studying at UMD for a semester, complete the Semester Financial Certification

 3. Class Request Form